• Skip to primary navigation

 There are three factors involved in proving that death is wrongful:

-• You must be able to prove that the person, medical team, or institution that made the mistake was understood to be responsible for your care and your child’s care.
+• You must prove that the person, medical team, or institution that made the mistake was responsible for your and your child’s care.
 If your doctor makes an error and it is clear they were caring for your child during and after delivery, you have met this burden of proof.

 • You must also prove that the person responsible for your child’s care made a negligent mistake.
 This could mean not ordering a Cesarean section when it was apparent complications were likely or making a mistake with dosing medication, for example.